M.A. and Ph.D. Programs in Russian and Second Language Acquisition at Bryn Mawr College

 Graduate students have been highly encouraged to continue their study of Russian by enrolling in summer, semester, and ten-month programs conducted in Moscow and St. Petersburg, and to pursue research at major academic centers throughout Russia and the CIS under the auspices of the American Councils (ACTR-ACCELS).

-In conjunction with Haverford and Swarthmore Colleges, Bryn Mawr maintains a library collection containing over two million catalogued volumes.
+In conjunction with Haverford and Swarthmore Colleges, Bryn Mawr maintains a library collection containing over two million cataloged volumes.
 The library has available numerous on-line bibliographic databases and indices, including ERIC, the MLA bibliography, and the Linguistics and Language Behavior Abstracts Index.
 Over 20 million books and journal articles are accessible electronically, and can be obtained via interlibrary loan.
 Additional indices and databases are available on CD-ROM.

 Bryn Mawr's historically close connection with ACTR-ACCELS has allowed students to access a database containing information on students who have studied in Russia under its sponsorship.
 The only database of its kind, it contains a broad spectrum of biographic, demographic, and proficiency information collected during twenty years of research on immersion programs in Russia.